-WHRO Public Media invites Kindergarten through 5th grade students to create a great story, illustrate it, and enter it in our PBS KIDS Writers Contest!
-This year, in addition to the original contest, we will present the Batten Environmental Education Award to winning stories with an Environmental theme or topic.
+WHRO Public Media invites Kindergarten through 5th grade students to create a great story, illustrate it and enter it in our PBS KIDS Writers and Illustrators Contest which begins January 2025 and ends Friday, March 28, 2025.

 Please send entries to: